randomairborne/experienced/xpd-web/src/pages/docs.md

 ### Leveling

-The variables available in level up messages are `user_mention` and `level`.
-These are a ping for the user who leveled up, and the numeric value of the user's level, respectively.
-You can use the variables like so:
+The variables available in level up messages are:
+- `level` The user's level after leveling up.
+- `old_level` The user's level prior to leveling up.
+- `xp` The numeric value of the user's total XP.
+- `user_mention` @mention ping for the user who leveled up.
+- `user_name` The username of the user who leveled up.
+- `user_nickname` The current guild nickname of the user who leveled up, or their normal name if no nick exists.
+- `user_id` The ID of the user who leveled up.

+You can use the variables by surounding hteir name in curly brackets, like so:
 `{user_mention} has leveled up to level {level}!`.
 The level-up channel may only be enabled if the level-up message is set.